 8.3 You may read more about your rights as a data subject under the GDPR at

-8.4 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Hasan Hadi, Director of Southgate Solicitors Limited, 86 Crown Lane, London, N14 5EN, in writing.
+8.4 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Hasan Hadi, Director of Southgate Solicitors Limited, Third Floor, Crown House, 47 Chase Side, London, N14 5BP in writing.

 8.5 You have the right to complain to the Information Commissioner’s Office if you think there is a problem with the way we handle your data.